The SWITCH test for discriminating quantum evolutions

 Distinguishing between two objects is a most fundamental task in both quantum and classical information theory.
 For instance, discriminating two quantum channels is a key problem of quantum information \cite{acin,lopresti,max1,max2,duanseq,duanloc, memorydisc,chiribella2012,illupol,illugauss,shapiro,duanqo,harrow,montanaro2016}.
 In this work, we put forward a test for comparing two quantum systems.

 Quantum information processing tasks are conventionally described as quantum circuits.
 Using quantum gates as building blocks, the evolution from an initial state is represented by a circuit.
 Quantum superpositions of states provide the intrinsic parallelism absent in computations performed using classical means.
 Nevertheless, quantum theory also permits the superposition of quantum operations \cite{aharonov1990}.
 One implication of this property of quantum systems is that it allows for a relaxation of the notion of a predefined causal order.
 Such a dynamic causal structure can be fundamental, for instance, in the physical description of quantum gravity \cite{hardy2005}.
-Recently, this view of a quantum theory without a definite causal structure has opened a new way to study quantum computation \cite{chiribella2013,colnaghi2012,oreshkov2016}.
-The simplest example of this new form of quantum computation is a quantum switch \cite{chiribella2013,colnaghi2012} where a qubit controls the causal order of a quantum circuit composed of two cascaded systems.
+Recently, this view of a quantum theory without a definite causal structure has opened a new way to study quantum computation.
+The simplest example of this new form of quantum computation is a quantum switch where a qubit controls the causal order of a quantum circuit composed of two cascaded systems \cite{chiribella2013,colnaghi2012,oreshkov2016}.

 The superposition of evolutions can be simulated in a conventional quantum circuit by expanding the Hilbert space dimension with an ancillary control qubit.
-There exists a recent optical implementation of such a system, where the superposition of gate orders is created using an additional degree of freedom of the photon \cite{procopio2015}.
+There exists a recent optical implementations of such a system, where the superposition of gate orders is created using additional degrees of freedom of the photon \cite{procopio2015,GGK18,RRM22}.

-The SWITCH test presented in this work also relies on this type of simulation of the superposition of quantum evolutions and can be thought of as being based on a simplified version of a quantum switch.
-Even though it does not imply any modification of the causal order, it bears some resemblence with those recent proposals that explore the causal structure of quantum physics.
+The SWITCH test presented in this work also relies on this type of simulation of the superposition of quantum evolutions and can be thought of as being based on a simplified version of a quantum switch \cite{TK02,GC06b}.
+Even though it does not imply any modification of the causal order, it bears some resemblance with those recent proposals that explore the causal structure of quantum physics.

+These quantum switches can provide advanced communication channels with enhanced capacity and improved behaviour against noise \cite{GFA16,ESC18,GHH20,CC20,GCP20,RRE21,CBS21}.

 Our suggestions for a SWITCH test is closely related to the SWAP test.
 Originally proposed for quantum fingerprinting applications \cite{buhrman2001}, the SWAP test permits to verify whether two quantum states are equal or not.
 It has also been shown to be equivalent to the Hong-Ou-Mandel effect \cite{schwarz2011,escartin2013}.
 This test is based on a quantum controlled SWAP gate.
 Depending on the state of the control qubit, $\left|0\right\rangle$ or $\left|1\right\rangle$, it respectively leaves unchanged the input states $\left|\phi\right\rangle\left|\psi\right\rangle$ or swaps them producing the output $\left|\psi\right\rangle\left|\phi\right\rangle$.